Maud Gonne: Acting

 In 1897, along with Yeats and Griffith, she organised protests against Queen Victoria's Diamond Jubilee.
-In April 1902, she took a leading role in Yeats's play Cathleen Ní Houlihan.
+In April 1902, she took a leading role in Yeats' play Cathleen Ní Houlihan.
 She portrayed Cathleen, the "old woman of Ireland", who mourns for her four provinces which had been "lost" to the British.
 She was already spending much of her time in Paris.